-Rumors have been circulating for some time in the market that some banks were working on a project dubbed Pan-European Payment System Initiative (or PEPSI), but no official public announcements were ever made.
+Rumors have been circulating for some time in the market that some banks were working on a project dubbed Pan-European A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More System Initiative (or PEPSI), but no official public announcements were ever made.
 However, on 2 July 2020, a group of 16 banks finally went public with their plans to launch the European Payments Initiative (EPI) – apparently the name of the initiative had to be changed due to some pressure from another company.
 Let’s have a look at why these banks launched this initiative and what it entails.

 It was already clear that the question is not if European payments will have to move to instant payments, but more on when this will have to be achieved.
 In a video message, European Commission Vice-President Dombrovskis already mentioned two dates that will be likely milestones in the roadmap the European Commission is working on: by the end of 2021 a full rollout of instant payments should have been established, meaning that from them everyone should be able to use instant payments everywhere and in all situations.
 Benoît Cœuré, at that time Member of the Executive Board of the ECB, announced that relying exclusively on non-European and new ecosystems presents certain risks.
 It is clear that the various European regulators see the launch of instant payments as a possible stepping stone towards achieving (more) European sovereignty in the broader domain of payments.

 In light of this, it will be no surprise that instant payments is in fact one of the main building blocks of the EPI.
 As per the announcement of the founding banks, the ambition of the EPI is to create a unified pan-European payment solution leveraging instant payments, offering a card for consumers and merchants across Europe, a digital wallet and P2P payments.
-The solution aims to become a new standard means of payment for European consumers and merchants in all types of transactions including in-store, online, cash withdrawal and “peer-to-peer” in addition to existing international payment scheme solutions.
+The solution aims to become a new standard means of payment for European consumers and merchants in all types of transactions including in-store, online, Money in physical form such as banknotes and coins.
+More withdrawal and “peer-to-peer” in addition to existing international payment scheme solutions.

 Hence, the creation of the EPI will support the implementation of the political agenda for both European public institutions and national authorities, in particular through the creation of a truly European solution in the fields of payments, banking and technology.
 Existing digital payment solutions are fragmented in Europe and European citizens are still unable to pay digitally everywhere.
 Moreover, the Covid-19 crisis has underlined the need for a unified European digital payment solution.
 In this sense, EPI also aims to align the European payments ecosystem of banks, merchants and acquirers / payment services providers, thereby contributing to strengthening of the Single Market and the European digital agenda.